ysujaana2004/ds-fall-2025-fri-0630/README.md

 14. Now you are ready to start from step 0, by making new branch for the current week and do the work like described above in order.
 Happy coding!

 ## Homework Submission
-- All homework is due at 12:01 PM (noon) the day before the next class
+- All homework is due at 12:01 PM (noon) the day before the next class.
-- Submit GitHub PR links to your completed exercise
+- Submit GitHub links to your completed exercise.
 # Homework Instructions: How to hand in your HWs.
 __HW assignments can be found in that each weeks README.md file.
 Open that weeks folder to find assignment__